 The Curraghs Wildlife Park, with its unique wetland setting and animals from around the world, is an exciting and inspirational place of learning for all ages.
 Nothing compares to coming face to face with real animals – with their help we can make learning an unforgettable experience.

-Our Education Programme caters to all levels of education.
+We cater for all levels of education.

 It’s never too early to start learning about our amazing planet and the animals who share it!
 For most children, a school trip to the Park is an exciting experience that they remember for many years to come.

 For some classes, a walk round the Park looking at the animals, with time to stop for a play on our adventure playgrounds, is the best option.
-Many groups, however, enjoy a session in the classroom during which they can get close up* to a few strange creatures!

-See the Education Programme for some exciting workshops designed especially for this age group, or get in touch (email@example.com) to discuss how you’d like us to plan a session especially to suit your topic.
+et in touch (firstname.lastname@example.org) to discuss how you’d like us to plan a session especially to suit your topic.

 Children at this stage of school benefit enormously from a trip to the Park.
 So much of what they will encounter is brand new to them, yet they are old enough to engage with what they see and ask lots of questions.
 We know from teacher feedback that the visit makes a big impact on them, providing many opportunities for meaningful follow-up learning.